jaantollander/dotfiles-arch/README.md

 - **Text over binary**: We should use text files whenever binary format is not truly necessary.

-- **Strive for modular configuration**: Modularity makes it easier to change components and reason about dependencies.
+- **Modular configuration**: Modularity makes it easier to change components and reason about dependencies.

-- **Take security seriously**: Your data could get lost, be stolen or hacked unless you protect it.
+- **Security is essential**: Your data could get lost, be stolen or hacked unless you protect it with encryption.

 ## Arch Linux Setup